jeffro256/carrot/release/carrot_0.1.md

 A third party who cannot solve the Discrete Log Problem cannot determine if any key image is *the* key image for any enote with any better probability than random guessing, even if they know the destination address.

+### 8.3 Forward Secrecy

+Forward secrecy refers to the preservation of privacy properties of past transactions against a future adversary capable of solving the elliptic curve discrete logarithm problem (ECDLP), for example a quantum computer.
+We refer to an entity with this capability as a *SDLP* (Solver of the Discrete Log Problem).
+We assume that the properties of secure hash functions still apply to SDLPs (i.e. collision-resistance, preimage-resistance, one-way).

-#### 8.2.5 Address-Conditional Forward Secrecy
+#### 8.3.1 Address-Conditional Forward Secrecy

-A third party with unbounded compute power can learn no receiver or amount information about a transaction output, nor where it is spent, without knowing the receiver's public address.
+A SDLP can learn no receiver or amount information about a transaction output, nor where it is spent, without knowing a receiver's public address.

+#### 8.3.2 Internal Forward Secrecy

+Even with knowledge of <code>s<sub>ga</sub></code>, <code>k<sub>ps</sub></code>, <code>k<sub>gi</sub></code>, <code>k<sub>v</sub></code>, a SDLP without explicit knowledge of <code>s<sub>vb</sub></code> will not be able to discern where internal enotes are received, where/if they are spent, nor the amounts contained within with any better probability than random guessing.

-### 8.3 Indistinguishability
+### 8.4 Indistinguishability

-We define multiple processes by which public value representations are created as "indistinguishable" if a third party with unbounded compute power, but without knowledge of public addresses, cannot determine by which process the public values were created from with any better probability than random guessing.
+We define multiple processes by which public value representations are created as "indistinguishable" if a SDLP, without knowledge of public addresses or private account keys, cannot determine by which process the public values were created with any better probability than random guessing.
 The processes in question are described below.

-#### 8.3.1 Ephemeral pubkey random indistinguishability
+#### 8.4.1 Ephemeral pubkey random indistinguishability

-Carrot ephemeral pubkeys are indistinguishable from random X25519 pubkeys.
+Carrot ephemeral pubkeys are indistinguishable from random Curve25519 pubkeys.
 The Carrot ephemeral pubkey process is described earlier in this document.
 The random ephemeral pubkey process is modeled as follows:

 1. Sample `x` from uniform integer distribution `[0, ℓ)`.
 2. Set <code>D<sub>e</sub> = x B</code>

-Note that in Carrot ephemeral pubkey construction, the ephemeral privkey <code>d<sub>e</sub></code>, unlike most X25519 private keys, is derived without key clamping.
+Note that in Carrot ephemeral pubkey construction, the ephemeral privkey <code>k<sub>e</sub></code>, unlike most X25519 private keys, is derived without key clamping.
 Multiplying by this unclamped key makes it so the resultant pubkey is indistinguishable from a random pubkey (*needs better formalizing*).

 ## 9. Credits